Quality comes first – A review of “Deming’s Road to Continual Improvement” by William W. Scherkenbach

 Quality is Free

-Quality is Free is the name of a book by Phlip B. Crosby in which he argues that quality is free and lays out a Zero Defects program to improve quality.
+Quality is Free is the name of a book by Philip B. Crosby in which he argues that quality is free and lays out a Zero Defects program to improve quality.
 Crosby’s ideas, along with Deming, Juran, and others, influenced the Quality Movement.
 Crosby says that there is a cost of quality.
 The cost of …

 The Quality Trilogy helps discussions with your team